Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.

 If you are looking for a juicer on the lower end of the price scale, the Cuisinart citrus juicer is a good pick.
 It has a reverse option and three pulp settings.
 The Tribest is a close second.

-How to Choose a Citrus Juicer
+What to Look for When Shopping for a Citrus Juicer

 Electric or Manual Juicer